Are you interested?

 Newberg Learning Garden

-The development of a Learning Garden will provide PCC Newberg Center with the space needed to offer new classes.
+The development of the Learning Garden at PCC Newberg Center has been with the goal to provide space needed to offer new classes and continue the connection with the surrounding community.
 In the Learning Garden master plan we have included areas designated to implement environmental science, horticulture, landscape technology, building technology, psychology, physical education, health education, and various lab science classes.
 The Learning Garden has the potential for covered classroom areas, areas for accommodating a video projector, garden beds, an amphitheater, and a greenhouse.
 All these areas would be utilized to nurture learning for both students and staff.
+The next phase of the garden will include installation of the eight to ten raised beds for food production, two rain gardens, a drought-tolerant desert planting, finishing the cob tool shed with rainwater catchment system, an earthen oven, a rocket stove, the amphitheater, the greenhouse dome, and an herb spiral.
+Currently the fruit trees include persimmon, paw paw, and berries.
+Later installations will include public art pieces, arbors, trellises, and benches.
+Food will be grown for use on-campus and for donation to food pantries.
+The mission of the Newberg PCC Learning Garden is to promote health, community, a space for lab science classes at PCC Newberg Center, interdisciplinary academic collaboration, student leadership development, and sustainable food systems education and experiences for Portland Community College students, faculty, staff and community members.